 This year, it is expected that 48 million people in the United States will book a ride with a driver through Uber, and 100 million lodgings will be made with Airbnb.
-Sharing economy companies, especially peer-to-peer companies like established teams like Uber and Airbnb and upstarts like Neighbor, are giving regular people more control in almost every industry while large corporations scramble to keep up.
+Sharing economy companies, like Uber and Airbnb and upstarts like Neighbor, are giving regular people more control in almost every industry while large corporations scramble to keep up.

 Thanks to the ever growing popularity of “sharing” and rise of the sharing economy (gig economy, collaborative consumption, etc.), companies all over the world are making it fast, easy and cheap to get goods and services.